kelvinsekx/portfolio/src/content/articles/list-reodering-react-task/index.md

 ## Before I share the code

-Before I share the code, what struck me was that I did a funny silly error.
+Before I share the code, what strucked me was that I did a funny silly error.
 The error was that I was trying to manipulate/modify a prop.

 Instead of modifying the prop, pass it to a state.

 If you donot take anything away here.
 Please take this.

-**To the code**
+## **To the code**

 ```javascript
 // index.js